-It frustrated Brad and Ben that I brought it up.
-They thought I was playing the “whose more right and whose more wrong game.”
-I explained that I wasn’t trying to “win” the argument, and that I in no way expected Brad to message me that night, nor do I hold it against him.
 We’ve had an agreement from the beginning that each of us can do whatever we’d like with our own bodies.
-Of course, it’d be nice to have some idea of where your partner is, who they might be with, that they still love you, and a general idea of when they’ll be back, but other than that, we’ve both agreed that the ideal is freedom.
+Of course, it’d be nice to have some idea of where your partner is, who they’re with, that they still love you, and a general idea of when they’ll be back, but other than that, we’ve both agreed the ideal is freedom.

 My point in bringing it up was to remind him that it is hard to predict where a night will go sometimes.
 He didn’t know for sure going into the date with Erin that he’d end up having sex with her and spending the entire night with her.
 And if he hoped that was what was going to happen, he certainly didn’t tell me.
 Why?

 Maybe because it felt presumptuous to say “Erin and I might have sex tonight.”
 Maybe because it would kill the mystery, the spontaneity.
 Maybe because we’re still programmed to feel embarrassed and ashamed of admitting our sexual intentions to each other.
-That’s why I don’t tell him when I feel like going to sleep with Ben.
+That’s why I don’t tell him when I think I might have sex with Ben.

-I notified him with Clark and Matthew, but with Ben being our roommate and Brad’s friend, it’s a more awkward situation.
-And because I don’t want his anger to ruin the mood, I guess I’ve taken the approach of “it’s easier to beg forgiveness than ask permission.”
+I notified him with Clark and Matthew, but with Ben being our roommate and Brad’s friend, it’s a more awkward situation to notify him each time.
+And because I don’t want his anger to ruin the mood, I’ve taken the approach of begging forgiveness rather than asking permission.

-But begging forgiveness has been getting harder and harder, as Brad has been becoming more and more afraid of abandonment and transforming that emotion into anger toward me.
+But begging forgiveness has been getting harder and harder, as Brad gets angrier and angrier.

 After thinking it all through, I became tear-filled and enraged, and ran into the kitchen screaming until I was red in the face.
 “How dare you blame me for ‘sneaking around,’ when you’ve made me afraid to talk to you!
-How dare you rage at me and make me feel afraid and threatened and then expect me to come to you and “check in” about how you’re feeling!
-How dare you expect me to ask you permission to have sex with someone else!”
+How dare you rage at me and threaten me and then expect me to come and “check in” with you every time I want to have sex!”

 “It’s my body!”
 I screamed.
 “It’s my fucking body.”

-I ran back to my room and cried some more before calming down enough for Round Two.
-I explained how infuriating it was to me that after five years of feeling starved for physical (and emotional) affection, touch, and sex, after feeling unwanted, unattractive and undesirable, I was finally getting those needs met… and like a toy that’s been long forgotten by a small child, I am suddenly Brad’s favorite person, that he just has to have, the very moment I’m wanted by someone else.
+After I calmed down, I explained how infuriating it was after five years of starving for physical (and emotional) affection, touch, and sex… after feeling unwanted, unattractive and undesirable, I was finally getting those needs met… and like a toy that’s been long forgotten by a child, I am suddenly Brad’s favorite person, that he just has to have, only during the very moment I’m wanted by someone else.

 I could tell by his expression and his tone that he finally understood.
 I’d finally been heard.
 And then I was better able to hear him.